junh1024/junh1024-Documents/Media/MMD making tips.md

 ### Model

 You can have wardrobe or prop changes to keep viewer interest.
 For >1 models, they should have a similar visual look, otherwise it's not visually cohesive.
+They should also preferably be from the same franchise & unit.
 Many free models have use/modification restrictions so try to follow those.
 There are some sandbox-type "girl simulators" that allow you to make & modify girls with like, 100 sliders & export them.
 This allow for quick creation of HQ models with less restrictions.
 You can also buy models from sites like melonbooks.

 ### Song